LukeMathWalker/cargo-chef/README.md

 # We only pay the installation cost once,
 # it will be cached from the second build onwards
 RUN cargo install cargo-chef
+WORKDIR app

 FROM chef AS planner
-WORKDIR app
 COPY . .
 RUN cargo chef prepare  --recipe-path recipe.json

 FROM chef AS builder
-WORKDIR app
-# Build dependencies
 COPY --from=planner /app/recipe.json recipe.json
+# Build dependencies - this is the caching Docker layer!
 RUN cargo chef cook --release --recipe-path recipe.json
 # Build application
 COPY . .